 - Do you belong to a community of practice?
 If so, how has it shaped your practice?
 Why do you choose to belong?

-- How is your commitment to on-going, lifelong learning demonstrated?
+- How is your commitment to ongoing, lifelong learning demonstrated?

 - What outcome(s) can we expect from engaging in this process?

-After selecting a facilitator and beginning the work you may wish to reflect on how the work is proceeding and whether a beneficial relationship with the facilitator has begun.
+After selecting a facilitator and beginning the work, you may wish to reflect on how the work is proceeding and whether a beneficial relationship with the facilitator has begun.

 - Do we all feel listened to and heard?
 Is everyone involved fully engaged in the process?

 - Are we getting the information we need to make good decisions and think differently?